BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 Heidegger's phenomenology begins with the insight that we are always already embedded in a world of relations, habits, moods, and concerns.
 In this way, it opposes Descartes' subject–object split as well as the neo-Kantianism of his time.
 According to Heidegger, we do not encounter the world as detached observers, but as already involved---we see, use, care, suffer, and hope *before* we abstract and rationally interpret the world.

-For Husserl, to practice phenomenology meant "bracketing" all presuppositions, beliefs, and judgments about the world and carefully attending to how things actually show themselves in our experience---whether it be the feel of a tool in the hand, the silence of a room, or the sudden fear of being watched.
-We set aside whether the world truly exists and focus instead on the *how* of appearing (givenness in consciousness).
-Through this, Husserl sought to reach "pure experience," free from metaphysical or scientific presuppositions.
-This led him to the *phenomenological reduction*: the analysis of the structures of consciousness and its *intentionality* (the "being-directed-toward").
-His aim was to establish a science of consciousness.
+For Husserl, to practice phenomenology meant the *epochē*: bracketing the natural attitude---our default assumption that things exist out there independently of us---and carefully attending to how things actually show themselves in experience.
+Whether it is the feel of a tool in the hand, the silence of a room, or the sudden fear of being watched, what is investigated is the *how* of appearing (givenness in consciousness), not the metaphysical question of whether the world "really" exists.
+This led Husserl to the *phenomenological reduction*: the analysis of the structures of consciousness and its *intentionality* (its being-directed-toward something).
+His aim was to establish a rigorous science of consciousness.

 Husserl coined the term *lifeworld* (*Lebenswelt*) {cite}`husserl:1954`, understood as the "world as it is lived."
 It is the shared, intersubjective world of experience, which serves as ground, horizon, and field of practice.
 It includes everyday life, history, and culture, but also manifold realities beyond the everyday.
 Its scientific value lies in uncovering the structures of meaning and action, rather than covering them over with positivism.
 As Alexis E. Gros emphasizes, the concept must be taken seriously and not reduced to a banal synonym for "everyday life" {cite}`gros:2019`.